the perfect scene, but huh?

 Why did I feel duped?

 when everything is all right.

 Recently, I grabbed into the tool drawer for a phillip’s screwdriver and by golly I had in my hand, a phillip’s screwdriver.
 Now that broke all kinds of Murphy’s Law screwdriver records.
 For the last 15 years or so, if I needed a flat-head the only kind around would be phillip’s.
 If I needed a phillip’s, the only kind I could find would be a flat-head.
 That’s just the way it is and life has been much more pleasant when I accepted that is how it’s going to go.

 I really began to worry if the world was all right when I reached for a pair of work gloves and there actually was a right one and a left one at the top of the pile.
 Not two rights or two lefts, a pair and even the same brand!

 I must have stepped through a time loop into a parallel universe.
 This just never happens.
 I hope everything is all right back at the home planet.

 “Where will I go when I die?
 Will it hurt?
 How will I cope with leaving all I have loved?”
-Questions the terminally ill whisper softly into the dark of night and tuck deeply into a shirt pocket by day; close to the heart.
+Questions the terminally ill whisper softly into the dark of night and tuck close to the heart.

-Having this reality in common is delicately beautiful and the most sacred bond between friends I have ever known.
+Having a terminal illness in common is delicately beautiful and the most sacred bond between friends I have ever known.

 In the middle of the road my clutch went out today.
 Immediately, a man on his bicycle stopped to push me off the road.
 Only a few steps later, another guy pulled up and joined him, then another and then another.
 It was about 5 minutes, 50 yards later and I was safe in a parking lot.